 Don’t get me wrong, the LH-9000 is a beautiful headshell and currently for sale, however, it is not a good match for this tonearm.
 The RS-10 is a much better match, though perhaps still a little heavy.

 The RS-10 headshell isn’t the nicest headshell FR made.
 My FR RS-141 is a nicer design, but too heavy for this GT-2000 tonearm.
 Unfortunately, the RS-10 doesn’t have the collet-style hardware of the RS-141, but it’s nevertheless a very nice headshell and lighter than the RS-141 or LH-9000, critical in this application.

 Liquid Audio is a turntable specialist and we are very happy to pass some of that on and properly set-up and service your vinyl rig for you.
-I can help by offering recommendations, based on understanding the science and art of vinyl set-up, and first-hand experience listening to hundreds of carts, headshells and turntables from the golden era, through to current products.
+We offer recommendations, based on understanding the science and art of vinyl set-up, and first-hand experience listening to hundreds of the finest carts, headshells and turntables from the golden era, through to current products.

 My aim is to get your turntable sounding better than ever, just like this Yamaha GT-2000, FR-2 and RS-10 combination.
 Get in touch to discuss your turntable requirements and to book your deck in for some Liquid Audio TLC.